cleancode/waitress/api/README.md

   * create skeleton in `models/order.js`
     * add createdAt field to the order
     * add updatedAt field to the order
+    * use mongoose-timestamp, note the default with a closure
   * methods in `_helper.js` to create order specifications
   * move `helper.js` in `test` directory
   * POST /orders implementation and acceptance tests